St. Paul’s United Methodist Church is a former Methodist church in the Appalachian Mountains of Pennsylvania.

-Luzerene County, Pennsylvania was once referred to as the “Wilderness of St. Anthony” by early Jesuit missionaries because of its boundless natural splendor.
+Luzerene County, Pennsylvania was once referred to as the “Wilderness of St. Anthony” by early Jesuit missionaries because of its great natural splendour.
 3 The first Methodist Episcopal Society congregation 5 was established in 1837 along the Tamaqua and Wilkes-Barre stagecoach route.
 3 Only a tavern, the Hazelton House, was adjacent.

 Roger Moister, of Beaver Meadow, founded St. Paul’s Methodist Class Meeting 6 at a schoolhouse that had been built by the Hazelton Coal Company.
 3 It shared space with First Presbyterian and the Lutheran-Reformed churches.
 6 Beaver Meadow was a mission of the old Baltimore Conference and St. Paul’s was made one of the preaching points on the circuit.
 3